CampbellGroup/common/README.md

 Your commit message documents your changes for all time.
 Take pride in it.
 Commits should follow this format:

-Brief one sentence description of the change, using the active present tense.
+* Brief one sentence description of the change, using the active present tense.
+* One blank line

-After one blank line, a paragraph describing the change in more detail.
+* A paragraph describing the change in more detail.
 For small changes, this may not be needed if the brief description captures the essence of the change.

 ### Small fixes